jacobrolph98/jacobrolph98.github.io/_projects/proximinder.md

 ![Proximinder new Reminder](/assets/images/projects/proximinder/new.png)

 The user is taken to the prior screen for writing to reminders.
 When the user chooses to set location, an API call is made to Leku for selecting a location.
 This returns a handful of data, though I only store longitude and latitude.
 Though in the future, some of this data could be used to auto-fill location names.
+The save button won't work unless mandatory fields (Reminder, radius, location) are set.

 ![Proximinder pick location](/assets/images/projects/proximinder/location.png)